dododex/help/index.md

 hideHeading: true
 ---

+<br><br>
 > Need some help using Dododex, the companion app for ARK: Survival Evolved?
-Here's some frequently asked questions.
+Here are some frequently asked questions.

 ## Using Dododex